-The west side of the cairn, where there is a fallen quartz pillar, may well have a chamber like those in Dowth: very small for the size of the mound.
+The west side of the cairn, where there is a fallen quartz pillar, may well contain an undiscovered chamber like those in Dowth: very small for the size of the mound.

 Cairn D and Cairn L are the two focal monuments on Carnbane West, but despite being only 200 meters apart, niether can be seen from the other.
 Cairn D is very tall and would have had a flat top before it was damaged, which would have been used to observe the heavenly bodies rising and setting across the landscape around Loughcrew.

 During his work at Loughcrew in 1865, Conwell made two attempts to locate the entrance.
 On one session he spent nearly two weeks with a group of labourers digging through the cairn.
 They dug a great trench through the mound beginning on the south east side where the kerbstones curved inwards, usually an indication of an entrance.
 Many tons of stone were removed, but the chamber was never found.

 As with Macalister's excavations in Carrowkeel in 1911, Conwell did not leave the site as he found it, and the massive cairn lies peeled open.